MrPhryaNikFrosty/Winlator-Frost/README.md

 - Architecture: at least arm64-v8a are required

 ## Graphics Driver for device GPU
-- `Turnip` - Only for Snapdragon that has `Adreno 6xx and 7xx` only at the moment. `Adreno 8xx (8 elite, 7 gen 3, 8s gen 4, 7s gen 3, 6 gen 4)` are not working.
+- `Turnip` - Only for Snapdragon that has `Adreno 6xx and 7xx` only at the moment. `Adreno 8xx (8 elite, 7 gen 4, 8s gen 4, 7s gen 3, 6 gen 4) and old Adreno 5xx or below` are not working.
 You have to use VirGL or Vortek if you're using this type of GPU.
 - `Vortek` - Universal, all GPUs will work especially for Adreno 8xx which doesn't support turnip can use this driver.
 This driver are also work in Mali but not all Mali are works
-- `VirGL` - Universal, all GPUs `like Mali, PowerVR, Xclipse, etc and old Adreno or Adreno 8xx` might work with VirGL but only DX9 games and OpenGL 3.1 below games are working
+- `VirGL` - Universal, all GPUs `like Mali, PowerVR, Xclipse, etc and old Adreno 5xx and below or Adreno 8xx` might work with VirGL but only DX9 games and OpenGL 3.1 below games are working
-- `LLVMPIPE` - Use this if you want to run software apps `(not for game)`, this feature are only available in winlator 7.1 releases
+- `LLVMPIPE` - Software renderer, not recommended for games.
+Use this if you want to run software apps, this feature are only available in winlator 7.1 releases

 # Known issue in Winlator@Frost
 - ~~Snapdragon 8s gen 3 `Adreno​ 735` container not starting issue~~ (now it's working)